alt-key-project/comfyui-dream-project/readme.md

 ### Laboratory [Dream]
 Super-charged number generator for experimenting with ComfyUI.

+### Lazy *** Switch [Dream]
+Switch nodes for different type for up to ten inputs.
+The lazy version only evaluates the selected input, but first/next of the big switch is unsupported.

 ### Log Entry Joiner [Dream]
 Merges multiple log entries (reduces noodling).